PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Facebook Authentication.md

 src: /Tutorials/Social Authentication and Player Profile/Facebook Authentication.md
 ---

-# How to authenticate players using their Facebook accounts
+# How to Authenticate a Player using their Facebook Account

 You can use Facebook authentication to offer your players a simple way to sign in with their Facebook account details.
-The GameSparks platform can then use the player’s profile to drive its social features.
+The GameSparks platform can then use a player’s profile to drive its social features.

-In this tutorial, we’ll go through setting up the necessary configuration with Facebook and how you can then use that to connect your players.
+In this tutorial, we’ll go through setting up the necessary configuration with Facebook and explain how you can then use that to connect your players.

-## Setting up a Facebook application
+## Setting up a Facebook Application

 *1.* Go to the [Facebook developer portal](https://developers.facebook.com/) and sign in (or sign up to Facebook first).